FAA: 787 Battery Redesign Approved

 Key Takeaways:

-• The FAA has approved Boeing's redesigned battery system for the 787 Dreamliner, potentially allowing the 50 grounded aircraft to return to service after suffering battery fires in January.
+• The FAA has approved Boeing's redesigned battery system for the 787 Dreamliner, potentially allowing the grounded jets to return to service after suffering battery fires since January.

-• Despite the FAA's approval of the fix, the NTSB is still investigating the original cause of the lithium-ion battery failures and will hold meetings with Boeing and battery system manufacturers.
+• The NTSB is continuing its investigation into the root cause of the original lithium-ion battery failures, with meetings scheduled to involve Boeing and battery system manufacturers.

 See a mistake?
 Contact us.